A bicycle will be a valuable asset during a survival or disaster situation when ordinary transportation may be difficult or impossible.

 If it were me considering what type of bike to get as a survival bike, I would put weight on this statement: Mountain bikes are generally tough and will take you places where road style bikes won’t go.

-I drool over the Montague Paratrooper:
+I drool over the Montague Paratrooper as a survival bicycle

 If you’re planning a bugout on your bike ‘just in case’, consider this: